Find Effective Programs for Adolescents and Teenagers at Artemis

 Why is teen drug addiction placed under such heavy scrutiny, considering the fact that illicit drug use impacts nearly any demographic imaginable?
 In fact, teen drug use seems to take place at lower rates than most other age groups, according to surveys—so what makes the adolescent/high school years such a perilous time when it comes to drug use?

 The answer is simple.
 Adolescence is the most critical period of development most of us ever face.
-Teenagers face emotional, social, and physical changes that make them more likely to experiment with marijuana, prescription drugs, psychedelics, or a laundering list of other drugs that just happen to surface at the wrong place at the wrong time.
+Teenagers face emotional, social, and physical changes that make them more likely to experiment with marijuana, prescription drugs, psychedelics, or a long list of other drugs that just happen to surface at the wrong place at the wrong time.

 A Whirlwind of Emotion